Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

-\textbf{Mechanism Study on harmful fine-tuning defenses.} Anonymous \cite{anonymous2024on} systematically evaluate two defenses towards open-weight model, i.e., RepNoise\cite{rosati2024defending} and TAR \cite{tamirisa2024tamper}.
+\textbf{Interpretability study on defenses against harmful fine-tuning.} Qi et al. \cite{qi2024evaluating} systematically evaluate two defenses towards open-weight model, i.e., RepNoise\cite{rosati2024defending} and TAR \cite{tamirisa2024tamper}.
 With extensive evaluations, the authors points out that these two methods "can become much less effective, sometimes even contradicting their claims of durability".
 By analyzing their failure cases, the authors make multiple suggestions.
 For example, "developers should make sure to constrain their claims to avoid misleading readers about the effectiveness of their approaches." and they have provided "several suggestions on how to do so, noting that some of our takeaways may resonate for pre-deployment safety evaluations more broadly."
-However, we note that the claims in this paper \cite{anonymous2024on} has become very controversial among the community.
+However, we note that the claims in this paper \cite{qi2024evaluating} have become very controversial and lead to many discussions among the community.

-Mechanism study towards continual learning and safety fine-tuning of large language models is done by Jain et al. \cite{jain2023mechanistically, jain2024makes} and anonymous \cite{anonymous2024measuring}, which might provide useful analysis tools for harmful fine-tuning.
-We summarize the existing mechanism study for harmful fine-tuning in Table \ref{mechanic}.
+Mechanism study towards continual learning and safety fine-tuning of large language models is done by Jain et al. \cite{jain2023mechanistically, jain2024makes}, which might provide useful analysis tools for harmful fine-tuning.